-View the results of your search in an abbreviated record format.
-At the top of the page appears the search statement that retrieved the results, including the selected timespan and any selected data restrictions such as document types and languages.
+This page displays the results of your search in an abbreviated record format.
+The left-hand column of the page contains the search statement that retrieved the results along with the number of results that the search retrieved.
+Click the More link to view the selected time span and any selected data restrictions such as document types and languages.

 All bibliographic records that appear on the Results page are source records.
 Source records are from items (journals, books, conferences, and patents) that we have indexed in a product.
 Every source record has a Full Record that you can access.
 Moreover, you can add every source record to your Marked List.

 Only records in your product subscription will appear in the results set.
-For example, if you have a subscription to Web of Science, then you will see records from this product.
+For example, if you have a subscription to Web of Science Core Collection, then you will see records from this product.
 However, you will not see records from other products such as BIOSIS Citation Index.

 In general, a source record that appears in more than one product database will only appear once on the Results page.
 However, you may see duplicate records for the same source item if the record has:

 Click the title link of any record to view the Full Record.
 At the top of the Full Record page, the system will identify the product from where the record originates.
 For example:

 If your institution subscribes to multiple products, such as Web of Science Core and BIOSIS Citation Index, then the name of the product that has precedence within your subscription service will appear at the top of the Full Record.

 However, you can view the article of the same title in another database if you have a subscription to the database.
 Go to the Additional Information section in the right-hand column, and then click the product's link.
 In many instances, you may find different field information in that product.

 For linked names and terms that appear in a Full Record, click the link to retrieve all records in the product (within the selected timespan) that contain the selected author or term.
 The new set of results is automatically added to your Search History.